Zig-Zag Modules: Cosheaves and K-Theory: K-theory of Zig-Zag Modules

 \section{K-theory of Zig-Zag Modules}

 We now shift gears and compute the K-theory of the category of zig-zag modules.
-The category in which our modules take values plays a central role and we consider two different constructions: one for set-valued modules and one for modules valued in vector spaces.
+The category in which our modules take values plays a central role and we consider two different constructions: one for modules valued in vector spaces and one for set-valued modules .
+To begin, we work with an arbitrary combinatorial manifold as parameter space and only later specialize to the case where it is one-dimensional.
+When our parameter space is one-dimensional, it's combinatorial entrance path category is a zig-zag poset and hence a representation is a zig-zag module.